From blizzards to torrential rain, extreme weather dominates across the U.S.

 Powerful winter storm systems are wreaking havoc across the U.S. and will continue over the next several days.

-Governors in Arkansas, Colorado, New York and Louisiana have already issued state of emergencies in light of the severe weather.
+Governors in Arkansas, Colorado, New York and Louisiana have already issued states of emergencies in light of the severe weather.

-As of Saturday afternoon, some 350,000 customers were without power across several states, according to PowerOutage.us.
-The biggest share of outages was occurring in Michigan.
-But large swaths of Wisconsin, Oregon, New York and Vermont were also without electricity.
+As of Saturday evening, some 450,000 customers were without power across several states, according to PowerOutage.us.
+The biggest share of outages was in Oregon and Michigan.
+But large swaths of Wisconsin, Pennsylvania and Vermont were also without electricity.

-Meanwhile, more than 1,200 U.S. departing and incoming flights were canceled as of Saturday afternoon, FlightAware.com reported.
+Meanwhile, more than 1,300 U.S. departing and incoming flights were canceled as of Saturday evening, FlightAware.com reported.

 A snowstorm in Iowa has also impacted Republican presidential candidates ahead of Monday's caucuses.